minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 "p"(pick) represents no changes.
 Commits have p or pick remain still.
+It is optional if you want to change the order of the commit, it can be done in "p".

 "r"(reword) edits the commit.
 If there is a typos in commit or want to change the sentence in commit, "r" is for you.

 "s"(squash) merges multiple commits to a single commit.
-It is the important to manage the commit history organized.
+It is the important to manage the organized commit histories.

-Suppose there are some commits with like:
+Since it is a little hard to understand only with the text, suppose there are some commits with like:

 ```
 # git log --pretty=oneline